Addressing Positivity Violations in Causal Effect Estimation using Gaussian Process Priors: Discussion

 One current limitation to our approach is the potential lack of scalability to very large studies due to computational challenges.
 The computational complexity is $\mathcal{O}(n^3)$ due to inversion of matrices that have dimensions equal to the sample size.
 Further, the long run time may be due to the number of parameters being sampled in our Markov Chain Monte Carlo; our algorithm estimates hyperparameters rather than fixing them at constant values.
-Our efforts to reduce computation time include employing Cholesky decomposition and sampling parameters from their conditional distribution when possible.
-Future work could focus on optimizing computational efficiency.
+In the covariance function, the same length-scale parameter is used for all the covariates.
+Modifying the kernel in the GP prior to allow for different length-scale parameters for different covariates may be beneficial especially when there is a large number of covariates.
+This may better capture the correlation between each covariate and outcome to reflect the relative importance of each variable and allow prior information regarding relevant confounders to be utilized.
 Moreover, here we have focused on continuous and binary outcomes.
 We are currently considering extensions of the GP approach to other outcomes that are common in clinical studies such as censored survival outcomes and longitudinal outcomes.
 In the longitudinal setting, addressing positivity violations may pose particular challenges due to time-dependent confounding.